 Millions of Americans with Medicare struggle to afford premiums, deductibles, and cost-sharing — yet many don’t realize that government programs exist specifically to help cover these costs.
 Medicare Savings Programs (MSPs) are state-administered programs that pay some or all of your Medicare out-of-pocket costs if your income and assets are limited.

 If you have Medicare and a modest income, you could save hundreds or thousands of dollars per year through an MSP.
-This guide explains exactly what each program covers, who qualifies, and how to apply at no cost.
+This guide explains exactly what each program covers, who qualifies under the 2026 limits, and how to apply at no cost.

 What Are Medicare Savings Programs?